5 Natural Ways to Survive the Spring Allergy Season

 A Rigorous Study on Steam Use and Allergies

-But these therapies didn’t just improve the respiratory system.
+But these therapies didn’t just improve the respiratory system for some participants.
 According to the Indian scientists: “The study patients also showed a tendency for rapid improvement in hypoxemia.”

 Hypoxemia is a condition caused by abnormally low levels of oxygen in the blood.
-It’s often caused by respiratory disorders, and can lead to more serious health problems such as anemia.
+It’s often caused by respiratory disorders, and can lead to more serious health problems.
 This shows how important it is for people to be more aggressive in fighting allergy-like symptoms.

 A more recent study published in the January 2018 issue of the Journal of Integrative Medicine discovered that steam baths “significantly reduced the symptoms of allergic rhinitis.”
 As you learned above, that’s hay fever.
 This was a randomized controlled trial that studied allergens that cause anterior/posterior rhinorrhea, sneezing, nasal itching, and nasal congestion.

 That’s a slam dunk for steam therapy’s potential ability to help relieve allergy-like symptoms that could aggravate a number of other health issues.
 Using steam won’t just help you feel better, it may also help contribute to improving your overall health profile.